Electrical Work: Electric Main Panel and Circuit Breakers

 - Minimum Oil Circuit Breaker

-High-voltage circuit breaker molded case panels can be divided into two types one being oil circuit breaker and the other oil-less breaker.
+High-voltage molded case circuit breaker panels can be classified into two groups that are oil circuit breaker as well as oil-less breaker.

 Circuit breakers vs fuses

-Common OCPDs include fuses and an electrical circuit breaker.
-While circuit breakers and fuses have the same function There are some important distinctions to consider when choosing equipment or personal protection.
+Common OCPDs consist of fuses as well as an electric circuit breaker.
+While circuit breakers and fuses serve the same purpose, there are key differences to be considered when selecting the right the right equipment or protection for personnel.

 Fuses

-- Should be replaced if it interrupts an ongoing activity.
+- Must be replaced when it interrupts an ongoing activity.

 - Has less initial cost